 Welcome to Veterinary Science!
 It is an exciting and rewarding field, and I am anxious to share with you my passion for the work we do.
 Please know that because we are often tasked with taking care of other people's pets, there will be ZERO tolerance for any form of animal abuse, neglect or disrespect.
 Our area within the building is to be considered an animal care center, and all who enter will behave as such or be asked to leave.
-We will be working as a team on a daily basis, so tolerance, acceptance and diversity awareness will be required of all students all the time.
-This is a peaceful and compassionate environment.
-Inappropriate behavior and disrespect will not be tolerated under any circumstance.
+We will be working as a team on a daily basis, so tolerance, acceptance, and diversity awareness will be required of all students all the time.
+This is a peaceful and compassionate environment, and hatred and drama will not be tolerated under any circumstance.
 The humane treatment of animals and respect for fellow human beings is mandatory.
 This will be your workplace for the next school term, and you are fortunate to have been chosen to participate.
-Parents are encouraged to attend class and observe a student at work at any time.
 In turn, I reserve the right to contact a parent or guardian if students do not meet my workplace standards.